sturc/jupyter_with_yarn/README.md

 As Jupyter Notebook the pyspark notebook is used `https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook`.

 Both containers are connected via a bridge network.

-## Start them with:
+## Start, Stop, Delete

+Start the Jupyter Notebook and the Hadoop Cluster by executing:
 `docker-compose up`

+Stop the Jupter Notebook with:
+`docker-compose stop`

+Delete the Containers with:
+`docker-compose down`

 ## Login to Jupyter